bluehathi/leadsetu/README.md

 - **Multi-Workspace**: Each user belongs to a workspace; all data is scoped accordingly.
 - **Advanced Filtering & Sorting**: Powerful search and sort for contacts, companies, and campaigns.
 - **Modern UI**: Built with React, Tailwind CSS, and Inertia.js for a fast, SPA-like experience.
+- **Role & Permission Management**: Fine-grained access control using roles and permissions.
+- **Policy-Based Authorization**: All major models and controllers enforce Laravel policies for security.

 ## Tech Stack